Vegetarian pumpkin curry

 - 1 or 2 tablespoons red curry paste (use less or more of the paste, depending on how spicy it is, and then add more, to taste)

-- 2 or 3 tablespoons honey
+- 2 or 3 tablespoons honey (or, use agave nectar or maple syrup for vegan version)

 - salt and pepper